Daniel 1:1-21 Comments by Stephen Ricker

 * God had made a conditional covenant with Israel at Mt.
 Sinai, after he led them out of Egypt.
 They continually broke the covenant.
 God did not.
 From God's point of view he was using the captivity to punish Israel and Judah.

-* Nebuchadnezzar might have thought that he could defeat Isreal so easily because their God was weak.
+* Nebuchadnezzar might have thought that he could defeat Israel so easily because their God was weak.
 He did not know the truth.
-Even thought he thought like this God did not exclude him from being an instrument in bringing about his plan.
+Even though he thought like this God did not exclude him from being an instrument in bringing about his plan.

 * Blessings are from God, but they don't mean that we are always right.